 DOM and MDHS acknowledge the request for the annual distribution of de-identified recipient data within Section 21 of the Medicaid and Human Services Transparency and Fraud Prevention Act.
-The annual delivery of this data can be found in Appendix B.
+The annual delivery of this data can be found in Appendix B and was current as of mid-2019.
+It is anticipated this data will be refreshed in the next Bi-Annual Report.